Byte-Brewer/Fractal/README.md

 # Fractal
-Put random three points to create triangle and put fourth point for begin
+Put random three points to create a triangle and put the fourth point to begin